abbyy721/bigqueryportfolio/README.md

-# bigqueryportfolio
-Projects of Google Bigquery.
+Data Analysis Portfolio
+- Excel
+- Google Bigquery
+- Tableau

-The content will be continue to be updated.
+*The content will be continue to be updated.